bitcraze/bitcraze-website/src/development/contribute/general-guidelines.md

 To help you create good pull requests, please try to follow these guidelines

-1. Code contributions to the project are handled through pull requests, you can read more about how it works in [github's documentation](https://help.github.com/articles/about-pull-requests/).
+1. **Code contributions to the project are handled through pull requests.** You can read more about how it works in [github's documentation](https://help.github.com/articles/about-pull-requests/).
 Pull requests are public and anyone can see what code changes you propose.
 When a pull request is received, one of the maintainers will look at it and evaluate if it can be merged to the codebase, if it requires changes, or if it should be rejected.
 If the code is deemed to be working, is useful to the community, and is good enough it will be merged.

-1. The title of the pull request will be used in the release notes, try to make it as descriptive as possible.
+1. **The title of the pull request will be used in the release notes, try to make it as descriptive as possible.**

-1. Add a short description to the pull request that tells other users what it contains.
-What is the change in functionality?
+1. **Add a short description to the pull request that tells other users what it contains.** What is the change in functionality?
 What is the purpose?
 Maybe describe how it works?
 Anything that makes it easy for other users (and maintainers) to understand what it is and how it works.

-1. New functionality should be useful for other users and somewhat generic.
-Since the codebase is used by many users, additions must not be too specific.
+1. **New functionality should be useful for other users and somewhat generic.** Since the codebase is used by many users, additions must not be too specific.
 Unused functionality tend to create complexity and becomes costly in the long run.

-1. Avoid noise in your pull request.
-Do not include unnecessary changes that are not part of the pull request.
+1. **Avoid noise in your pull request.** Do not include unnecessary changes that are not part of the pull request.
 It should be possible to merge the pull request as is, without modifications.

-1. If the repository you are contributing to contains automated tests, please try to add tests for your code if possible.
-All code is currently not tested, but we are trying to increase the coverage where possible.
+1. **If the repository you are contributing to contains automated tests, please try to add tests for your code if possible.** All code is currently not tested, but we are trying to increase the coverage where possible.

-1. There is documentation in each repository, please consider to add or update the documentation for the changes you make.
-See the [Repository documentation guidelines](../repo-doc-guidelines) for more information.
+1. **There is documentation in each repository, please consider to add or update the documentation for the changes you make.** See the [Repository documentation guidelines](../repo-doc-guidelines) for more information.

-1. Keep you pull request fairly small, it should ideally only contain one feature.
+1. **Keep you pull request fairly small, it should ideally only contain one feature.**
 Large pull requests are very hard to understand or test, and are more likely to be rejected.
 In most cases more complex functionality can be divided into smaller pieces that add value.
 One way to figure out if a feature is too complex is to try to describe it